xwp/wp-docker/readme.md

 bin/phpunit
 ```

-Running the default command without any parameters will not run the unit tests.
-That is due to the fact the current working directory when running test in Docker is the host machines `/{project_root}/bin` directory.
+Running the default command without any parameters will automatically run the testsuite.
+As well, the `pre-commit` hook will also run the testsuite for the plugins automatically.
+Both use the `PHPUNIT_CONFIG` variable found in the `.dev-lib` configuration file.

 The `bin/phpunit` file is a wrapper for `phpunit` inside Docker and excepts all the same parameters.
 So the following will run the unit tests for the plugins.